maths/moodle-qtype_stack/doc/en/Authoring/Matching.md

 ## Clone mode

 We emphasise that items can be re-used by setting `clone="true"` in the block header (as in `[[parsons columns="n" clone="true"]][[/parsons]]`).
 This is more likely to be needed for grouping and grid setups.

+## Transposing on load

+The re-orientation button allows the student to switch between vertical and horizontal orientation as they wish, but on load the default is for the columns to be displayed vertically.
+Using `transpose="true"` in the header (as in `[[parsons columns="n" transpose="true"]][[/parsons]]`) will change this so that the horizontal orientation will display on load.

 ## Headers